jsmeix/cups-backends/README.md

 ## /usr/lib/cups/backend/monitor

-Generic CUPS wrapper backend /usr/lib/cups/backend/monitor that runs in parallel with the actual backend to monitor it.
+Generic CUPS wrapper backend "monitor" that runs in parallel with the actual backend to monitor it.

 It will continue to actively run in parallel as parent process